EngineMachiner/tapLua/README.md

 # tapLua

-tapLua is a library that I use in some of StepMania related projects.

-tapLua has been tested through from StepMania 5.0.12 to 5.3 / OutFox.
+tapLua is a scripting library for StepMania and OutFox developers.
+It includes Astro as Lua library, sprite scripts, actor, color, file manager, vector functions and game engine object type checking functions.

+It aims to support recent builds so don't expect support for older versions pre-5.0.12.

+It's mainly used in other StepMania related projects like: mind$box, bitEye, foxToys and beat4sprite.

 ## Usage

 ### OutFox

-  1. Copy the tapLua folder to fallback's Modules folder.
+  1. Clone the repository in the fallback's Modules folder.
-  2. Load tapLua.lua using LoadModule() on the initial fallback screen.
+  2. Load it using LoadModule("tapLua/tapLua.lua") once.

-### StepMania
+### Legacy

-  1. Copy the tapLua folder in your "Stepmania/Scripts" folder.
+  1. Clone the repository in the Scripts folder.
-  2. Reload scripts once at first screen if something goes wrong.